Apple, some U.S. retailers close stores to contain virus

 Retailers are bracing for a blow to sales as virus-wary shoppers in Europe and the United States stay home.

-U.S. retailers including Macy’s Inc (M.N), Saks Fifth Avenue and Gap Inc’s (GPS.N) Banana Republic sent notices to shoppers on Thursday saying they were open for business in a move to stem losses due to a steep drop in traffic.
+U.S. retailers including Macy’s Inc, Saks Fifth Avenue and Gap Inc’s Banana Republic sent notices to shoppers on Thursday saying they were open for business in a move to stem losses due to a steep drop in traffic.

 Apple’s hourly workers will continue to receive pay in alignment with business as usual operation, Cook said, and online sales will continue as usual.